hmZa-Sfyn/supa-c-lang/README.md

 make -C ./build install
 ```

-This will install the compiler and holyc libraries for strings, hashtables,
+This will install the compiler and SupaClibraries for strings, hashtables,
 I/O, maths, networking, JSON parsing etc... see ./src/holyc-lib/.

 If you would like to include `sqlite3` then please add `-DHCC_LINK_SQLITE3=1`